 - Was it medical reasons?

-As mentioned earlier, a mortgage underwriters will review overall credit history.
-They look at overall payment history and payment pattern and see when credit went bad.
+As mentioned earlier, mortgage underwriters will review overall credit history.
+They look at overall payment history and payment patterns and see when credit went bad.

 - Mortgage lenders understand that there are periods where consumers face extenuating circumstances

 Examples of extenuating circumstances include the following:

 - personal issues where there credit deteriorates

 The Great Recession of 2008 has ruined thousands, if not millions, of people and businesses